LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[TECH-INTERDEP-A]] - No Title
 - [[TECHNOLOGY-DEFINITION-A]] - How do we define technology?
 - [[TEST-LETTER]] - This is the test document with a nice title complementing the rest
-- [[TEST-RAW-STUFF]] - Hello title without creation time
 - [[TEST]] - Main header with more words to resemble a real title that is long
 - [[TEST2]] - No Title
 - [[THESIS-HOLISTIC-ENGINEERING]] - Holistic engineering and a renewed science of holism for a thriving world
 - [[THREE-WELLBEING-THINGS]] - No Title
-- [[TRADITIONAL-KNOWLEDGE-SYST-VS-SCIENTIFIC-METHOD]] - A statement on the complexity of proving "pseudo-sciences" with the scientific method
+- [[TRADITIONAL-KNOWLEDGE-SYST-VS-SCIENTIFIC-METHOD-A]] - A statement on the complexity of proving "pseudo-sciences" with the scientific method
 - [[TRAGEDY-COMMONS-A]] - No Title
+- [[TYPES-OF-REST-A]] - The 7 types of rest
 - [[UNLEARNING-A]] - We need to completely rework & unlearn our lives and social systems
 - [[VEGETABLE-STATS-A]] - No Title
 - [[VisualizationIdeasQuick]] - No Title